CHiME9-ECHI/CHiME9-ECHI-private/docs/evaluation.md

 # Evaluation

-The baseline system can be run using
+The evaluation stage can be run on a given set of signals can be run with the command

 ```bash
 python run_evaluation.py